 Our International Fellowship programme is for early career urban scholars in the global south.
 The Fellowship covers the costs of a sabbatical period at a university of the candidate’s choice in the global north for the purpose of writing up the candidate’s existing research findings in the form of publishable articles or a book under the guidance of a chosen mentor in their field of study.
 Funding is available for a period ranging between 3-9 months.

 Eligibility: Applicants must be early career urban scholars with a PhD obtained within the preceding 5 years who currently work in a university or other research institution within the global south.
 Candidates must also be nationals of a country in the global south.

 Requirements: The candidate must make suitable arrangements to be mentored by a senior urban scholar at his/her chosen research institution.
-Further particulars and the application form are available to download here:

 Terms: The financial support attached to the fellowship will meet accommodation and subsistence needs while staying at the Host University, return (economy class) air fare, and assistance towards research costs.
 There is also a small budget available for the mentor to assist the Fellow to meet their intended research aims should this be appropriate.